When was the last time your remote meeting ran without a hiccup? If you can’t remember then this blog post is for you.

 Plan for Shorter Attention Spans

 In this age of information overload, our attention spans are becoming shorter.
 Break your virtual meeting into 10-minute sessions with breaks in-between.
 You can keep distractions away and your team stays focused.
 Another way to keep everyone engaged is asking for input.
-During virtual meetings, attendees may resort to multitasking and not be fully involved in the discussion.
+During weekly team meetings, attendees may resort to multitasking and not be fully involved in the discussion.
 Counter this problem with active participation from everyone.

 Work Together to Solve Problems